Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 Providing a design system that is highly customizable, Chakra UI goes a long way in making UI implementation with React a breeze.
 It comes with other features like utility hooks that might come in handy when building complex UIs.

 There are other components that were not explored in this article and how to use them.
-You can learn more about them in the well detailed [official documentation](https://chakra-ui.com/getting-started).
+You can learn more about them in the well-detailed [official documentation](https://chakra-ui.com/getting-started).

 You can check out the repository for this article on Github [here](https://github.com/Eronmmer/chakra-landing), you can also check out the hosted demo [here](https://chakra-landing.netlify.app/).
 I hope this article gets you started using Chakra UI.